getodk/docs/odkx-src/app-designer-launching.rst

 .. _app-designer-launching:

-The ODK Application Designer is both
+The ODK-X Application Designer is both

   #. a workspace containing the cohesive interacting set of forms and files you have created and
   #. a set of tools used for that development.

 .. tip::

-  We recommend unzipping and creating a new :file:`Application Designer` directory for each new set of ODK Survey forms, ODK Scan forms, and ODK Tables files that are not intended to be deployed as a cohesive unit.
+  We recommend unzipping and creating a new :file:`Application Designer` directory for each new set of ODK-X Survey forms, ODK-X Scan forms, and ODK-X Tables files that are not intended to be deployed as a cohesive unit.
 If you need to have several of these sets of forms and files co-resident on the same Android device, you would create different application names for each set.
 The standard set up uses the default application name (appropriately entitled ``default``).
 To create a new application name, create a folder with that name next to your default app and make sure it is stored on the device in the opendatakit folder.
 The underlying ODK-X tools will then keep each of these sets of forms and files isolated from each other.

-To launch the application designer, open the :program:`cmd` shortcut or :program:`Terminal` window onto the directory containing :file:`Gruntfile.js` (the unzipped :file:`ODK Application Designer` directory) and type:
+To launch the application designer, open the :program:`cmd` shortcut or :program:`Terminal` window onto the directory containing :file:`Gruntfile.js` (the unzipped :file:`ODK-X Application Designer` directory) and type:

 .. code-block:: console